-When someone dies it is often a time of great sadness, mourning and reflection but as Christians we must also remember to rejoice that the Lord Jesus Christ has won a great victory over death and made it possible for us to pass through to new and eternal life.
+When someone dies it is often a time of great sadness, mourning and reflection.
+It can be a busy time when arrangements have to be made and friends and relatives notified.
+As Christians we also rejoice that the Lord Jesus Christ has won a great victory over death and made it possible for us to pass through to eternal life.

 The ministry reaches out to those in the parish who have lost a loved one through death.
-Our hope is that no one has to go through this painful journey alone – that joy can return in time.
+Our hope is that no one has to go through this painful journey alone.

-Many of our volunteers have been called to this ministry through their own experience of loss; others are very active in the ministry because they have recognized the need for to support those who are grieving.
+Many of our volunteers have been called to this ministry through their own experience of loss; others because they are just good at listening and supporting those who are grieving.

 Because the death of a family member or friend confronts us with one of life’s most difficult and painful challenges, Our Lady and St. Anne’s Bereavement Support Group offers the following: